National Eat a Red Apple Day is observed annually on December 1.

 As the adage goes, “an apple a day keeps the doctor away,” and today is a perfect time to put that theory to taste.

-- It takes roughly 36 apples to make one gallon of apple cider.
+- It takes about 36 apples to create one gallon of apple cider.